Alessandro1097/GavPass/README.md

 ## Technical description

-We decided to use NodeJs as backend, so it handles the API, and as a frontend we decided to use Angular 7.
+We decided to use NodeJs as backend and as a frontend we decided to use Angular 7.

 To start using the application you have to download node: <https://nodejs.org/it/>
 To start the frontend go to the folder front-end and run: <b>npm install</b>, and after that <b>ng serve -o</b>.